-Our arts and culture sector is in crisis.
-Already badly hit by the pandemic, it is now under extreme and mounting pressure because of the impacts of Omicron.
+Our arts and culture sector, already badly hit by the pandemic, it is under extreme and mounting pressure because of the impacts of Omicron.

 The UK Government has responded, but needs to go further to fully support our artists and arts workers, and to protect venues and companies from collapsing.